 2. How quickly will you need to heat your oven?
 Our food truck ovens heat in a range of times, from 20 minutes to several hours of slowly building.
 At long catered events in which guests may not expect food when they arrive, a slower heating oven may be fine.

 In residential settings, a slow heating oven can even add to the fun and enjoyment of the evening.
 But, in a fast-paced food truck, there may not be enough time to wait for the oven to come to temperature.

 If you need to faster heat up time, consider the Prime Outdoor Wood-Fired Oven.
 This steel portable pizza oven heats in only 20-30 minutes, allowing you to get your operations up and running quickly.
 It also has a large 35" x 35" cooking space to handle larger crowds.

 3. Wood vs Gas?
 A wood-fired oven is going to leave delicious, smoky flavors in everything you prepare in it.
 For many, this is the appeal of a pizza oven.
 However, for those who are looking to get their oven fired fast, a gas oven may be more logical.

-Depending on the volume you expect to see in your food truck business, a gas oven may make more sense and the CBO-750 Hybrid Gas/Wood Oven is the perfect choice!
+Depending on the volume you expect to see in your food truck business, gas ovens like the Alfa Quattro Pro Commercial oven or the CBO-750 Hybrid Gas/Wood Oven may be the perfect choice!
 But, if wood is what you want, consider authentic brick ovens.
 The Famosi Brick Pizza Oven is affordable yet large enough to cook enough pizzas quickly enough to keep your customers happy.

 Of course, there are many considerations to take into account when planning your wood oven pizza catering business including whether the oven you choose requires any UL-Listed certifications.